DEFRA/defra-docker-node/README.md

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

 [Examples](https://github.com/DEFRA/defra-docker-node/tree/master/examples) are provided to show how parent images can be extended for different types of services.
 These should be a good starting point for building Node services conforming to Defra standards.

+## Supported Node.js versions

+Services should use the latest LTS version of Node.js.

+As such, the maintained parent images will align to the versions of LTS still receiving security updates.

+## Example files

+`Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.

+`Dockerfile.service` - This is an example project that doesn't expose any external ports (a message based service).
+There is also no build step in this Dockerfile.

 ## Building images locally